Rocket Arena: Boxing

 On August 29, 2021, Cleveland native and internet personality turned professional boxer Jake Paul took on former UFC Welterweight Champion Tyron Woodley in an 8-round professional boxing match.
-Paul won the eight round bout via split decision in front of a nearly sold-out Rocket Mortgage Fieldhouse.
+Paul won the eight round bout via split decision in front of a nearly sold-out Rocket Arena.

 Other events

-Rocket Mortgage FieldHouse was selected in July 2014 as the host site for the 2016 Republican National Convention.
+Rocket Arena was selected in July 2014 as the host site for the 2016 Republican National Convention.
 The arena hosted the first Republican presidential debate of the 2016 election, aired by Fox News Channel, on August 6, 2015.
 The convention was held July 18–21, 2016.
 Records obtained by the Center for Public Integrity show that Comcast, Microsoft, the American Petroleum Institute, Chevron, Koch Companies Public Sector, PhRMA, and other trade and lobby groups, "funded a limited liability company called 'Friends of the House 2016 LLC' to pay for "the design and outfitting of an exclusive office, lounge and gathering space, called the 'cloakroom', for Republican lawmakers" on the Cleveland Cavaliers practice court Quicken Loans Arena.
 The Cleveland 2016 Host Committee, who "facilitated construction of the 'cloakroom" space', received $923,100 from the Friends of the House 2016 LLC."